VKCOM/statshouse/website/docs/guides/design-metric.md

 If it is important for you not to sample data at all, [keep an eye on your metric cardinality](view-graph.md#cardinality) or reduce [resolution](edit-metrics.md#resolution) for your metric.

-We recommend that the very first tags have the lowest cardinality rate.
-For example, the `0` tag is usually an `environment` tag having not that many values.

 :::tip
 If you need a tag with many different 32-bit integer values (such as `user_ID`), use the